spacestangs/HestiaCP-WordPress-Plugin/readme.txt

 === hestiacp-register ===

-you need to edit the server address and login details.
+you need to edit the server address and login details in settings.

 made some changes .....
 plugin is translate friendly now you can use loco plugin to translate it.